Death and state funeral of Jack Layton

-On August 22, 2011, Canadian New Democratic Party leader and Leader of the Opposition Jack Layton died from an unspecified, newly diagnosed cancer.
-Prior to his recent diagnosis, Layton led his party to gain a historic rise in seats (from 37 seats to 103) during the 2011 federal election.
+On August 22, 2011, Canadian New Democratic Party leader and Leader of the Opposition Jack Layton died from an unspecified, newly diagnosed cancer at the age of 61.
+Prior to his recent diagnosis, Layton led his party to historic gains (from 37 seats to 103) during the 2011 federal election.
 His state funeral was held on Saturday, August 27, 2011 at Roy Thomson Hall in Toronto.
 Protocol does not mandate state funerals for a Leader of the Opposition as it does for Prime Ministers and Governors General, but Prime Minister Stephen Harper used his discretion to offer the honour, via the Governor General-in-Council, to Layton's widow Olivia Chow.
 Layton's death sparked a wave of mourning from Canadians of various political beliefs.

 In the early hours of August 24, the flag-draped casket was taken from Rosar-Morrison Funeral Home in Toronto with Toronto Police Service escort towards Ottawa.
 The hearse arrived in Ottawa, was greeted by a Guard of Honour of Royal Canadian Mounted Police officers and Ceremonial Guard members, and the casket was taken into the Centre Block by pallbearers from the Guard of Honour to lie in state in the lobby for the House of Commons for two days.
-To a 15 gun salute, the cortege departed Ottawa to Gatineau, Quebec, and Layton's body was then moved to Toronto (via escort from Toronto Police) to lie in repose at Toronto City Hall.
+To a 15-gun salute, the cortege departed Ottawa to Gatineau, Quebec, and Layton's body was then moved to Toronto (via escort from Toronto Police) to lie in repose at Toronto City Hall.
 There, the casket was taken from the hearse by Toronto Police pallbearers into the Rotunda until Saturday's funeral.

 On August 27, Layton's casket was transported from Toronto City Hall to Roy Thomson Hall via mounted police escort.
 Thousands of people lined the procession route and the event was covered nationwide by Canada's major media outlets.

 Illness

 On February 5, 2010, Layton announced that he had been diagnosed with prostate cancer.
 He noted that his father Robert Layton had suffered from the same type of cancer 17 years before and recovered from it.
 His wife, Olivia Chow, had also recovered from thyroid cancer a few years before.
 He vowed to beat the cancer and said it would not interrupt his duties as member of Parliament or as leader of the NDP.

 Following the 2011 federal election, Layton announced on July 25, 2011, that he would be taking a temporary leave from his post to fight an unspecified, newly diagnosed cancer.
 There was little discussion as to its type or prognosis, but it has been suggested that it was metastasis into bone cancer or lymphoma.
 He was hoping to return as leader of the NDP upon the resumption of the House of Commons on September 19, 2011.
 Layton recommended that NDP caucus chair Nycole Turmel serve as interim leader during his leave of absence.
-Layton died at 4:45 am ET on August 22, 2011, at his home in Toronto, Ontario.
+Layton died at 4:45 am ET on August 22, 2011, at his home in Toronto, Ontario, aged 61.